 Projects need to be submitted to the IRB for review when research involving human interaction is about a person or group, and includes a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge (45 CFR 46.102.d).

 For a detailed breakdown of whether your research may require IRB review or at what review category it should be submitted, please see the OHRP Human Subjects Regulations Decision Charts.
-Please note that all Exempt studies MUST be submitted to the RU IRB for review.
-For further information, please contact the IRB Office at 540-831-5290 or firstname.lastname@example.org.
+Please note that individual institution’s IRB’s may interpret regulations differently and it is important to check with your institution’s IRB for the appropriate interpretation for your institution.
+Also, all Exempt studies MUST be submitted to the RU IRB for review.
+For further information, please contact the IRB Office at 540-831-5290 or email@example.com.